akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 ![16](/images/16.png "16")

-Remember, for a very clean commit history we want to run git add + git commit after each change.
+Remember, for a very clean commit history we want to run `git add .` and `git commit -a` after each change.
 ![17](/images/17.png "17")

 I’m not going to run `git push` just yet, but when I eventually do, it will update all of the commits.